Vilnius TV Tower

-The Vilnius TV Tower (Vilniaus televizijos bokštas) is a 326.5 m high tower in the Karoliniškės microdistrict of Vilnius, Lithuania.
-It is the tallest structure in Lithuania, and it belongs to the SC Lithuanian Radio and Television Centre (AB Lietuvos radijo ir televizijos centras).
+The Vilnius TV Tower (Vilniaus televizijos bokštas) is a 326.5 m high tower in the Karoliniškės residential district of Vilnius, Lithuania.
+It is the tallest structure in Lithuania, and the 29th tallest self-supporting tower in the world.
+It belongs to the SC Lithuanian Radio and Television Centre (AB Lietuvos radijo ir televizijos centras).

 Design and construction

 The tower was designed by V. Obydov and the engineering section by K. Balėnas.
-The construction of the tower started on 31 May 1974 and finished on December 30, 1980.
+The construction of the tower started on May 31, 1974, and finished on December 30, 1980.
 The construction was funded by the 11th Five Year Plan of the Soviet Union, which had earmarked funds for strategic investment in the then Lithuanian SSR.
 The weight of the whole structure is estimated at 25000 to 30000 MT.
 The structure is composed of a concrete base, a 190 m long hollow reinforced concrete pipe, a reinforced concrete saucer, and a 136 m long steel spike.
 Radio transmitters are housed in the lower part of the concrete tower with antennas attached to the steel spike.

-The observation deck 165 m from the ground houses the cafe "Paukščių takas" (Milky Way), offers a picturesque view of the city and its surroundings, and sports a rotating platform that revolves once every 45 minutes.
-High-speed elevators reach the cafe from ground level in 40 seconds.
+The observation deck 165 m from the ground houses the café "Paukščių takas" (Milky Way), offers a picturesque view of the city and its surroundings, and sports a rotating platform that revolves once every 45 minutes.
+High-speed elevators reach the café from ground level in 40 seconds.
 On clear days, visibility can extend as far as Elektrėnai, a city approximately 40 km west, where power plants produced much of the electricity for Vilnius in Soviet times.

 Museum

-The TV tower played a major role in the events of 13 January 1991, when 14 unarmed civilians lost their lives and 700 were injured opposing the Soviet military seizure of the tower.
+The TV tower played a major role in the events of January 13, 1991, when 14 unarmed civilians lost their lives and 700 were injured opposing the Soviet military seizure of the tower.
 A small museum dedicated to the January 1991 battle is housed on the ground floor, and various markers in the surrounding area indicate places where Lithuanian citizens died while trying to maintain the blockade against Soviet troops.